Steve-Fenton/stevefenton.co.uk/src/pages/publications/pro-typescript.md

 The first edition was published in 2014 under ISBN 978-1-4302-6790-4 for the ebook and ISBN 978-1-4302-6791-1 for the softcover.

 The second edition can be found under ISBN 978-1-4842-3249-1 for the ebook and ISBN 978-1-4842-3248-4 for the softcover.
-Please make sure you are getting the second edition as a lot changed in three years.
+Please ensure you get the second edition as a lot changed in three years because the language was so new when the first edition published.
+Things are more stable now.

 [Buy Pro TypeScript from Apress](https://www.apress.com/us/book/9781484232484)